tristanchu/DCFC/README.txt

 |      CHANGELOG      |
  ---------------------

 July 19, 2015     : V 1.0.0 Released

 August 8, 2015    : V 1.1.0 Released
                     - Basic responsive design implemented.
 Website should now function on any screen size (NOTE: Still a little hacky, will look over this later)
                       - Website resizes content based on screen size.
 For smaller screens topbar changes to an off canvas dropdown navigation bar
                       - Media Queries used to resize header fonts based on screen size.
 As of now there is only a distinction set at the breakpoint of 640 px, will add more adaptive breakpoints in the future
                       - THIS IS HACKY.
 Code cleanup and a better scaling methodology should be a priority in the future
                     - Removed "Contact the Captains" information from the Prospective Students section
                     - Removed sticky topbar for large screens.
 Topbar now moves with the screen when scrolled
                     - Resized pictures on "Roster" page.
 Exec photos are now uniformly 300x300 px, everyone else is at 250x250 px
                     - Centered title images (shifted over from being on the left of each page)

 August 8, 2015     : V 1.1.1 Released
                      - Updated Roster Page.
 Submitted Pictures and Text for the 2015-2016 year
                      - All photos on the Roster page are now JPGs to minimize file size
                      - Restructured Photos and how they're organized
                        - PICTURES           - Photos actually being used on the website
                        - PICTURES_ORIGINALS - Photos as originally received
-                    - PICTURES_RESERVES  - Photos that could be used on the website
+                       - PICTURES_RESERVES  - Photos that could be used on the Website

 August 9, 2015     : V 1.1.2 Released
                      - Updated Prospective Students Page.
 Submitted Pictures and Text for the 2015-2016 year
                      - Minor reformat of the Prospective Students Page (structure, grid orientation)
                      - Updated 1 student bio (roster_32) on Roster Page
                      - Added IDEAS FOR LATER section to README

 August 12, 2015    : V 1.1.3 Released
                      - Updated Home, About Us, Practice, Competition, Support, and FAQ pages.
 Submitted Pictures and Text for the 2015-2016 year
                        - Competition is incomplete because the schedule details are not yet known
                        - News and Media are formatted, but not filled out.
                        - NOTE: Figure out how to stop lag on Media page from overabundance of pictures
                      - Added a new folder, "pictures_media" for pictures to be placed on the Media Page
                      - Minor formatting changes
                      - Added a ton of pictures, need to organize them later
                      - NOTE: Pictures and text are NOT finalized.
 Working with a very limited toolset here.

 August 12, 2015    : V 1.1.4 Released
                      - Updated various pages' text and pictures
                      - Added the tentative competition schedule for 2015-2016 year
                      - More pictures

+September 11, 2015 : V 1.1.5 Released
+                     - Added favicon into source file (Credit to Scott Brookes '14 for making it)
+                     - Fixed issue where page names would always be "Foundation".
+Now accurately reflects the name of each page on the tab
+                     - Background updated to avoid potential lawesuit.
+Also not broken now.
+(Credit to Raphael Hviding '18 for making it)
+                     - Fixed media page so it doesn't crash computers.
+All images have been added.
+Image sizes have all been optimized to be < 70 KB.
+                     - Created an "Unfinished page" for pages currently in progress.
+Replaced the news page with it, as well as all links leading to the news page.
+                     - Added a -lot- of photos.
+Armory photos now actually reflect what's in the armory.
+                     - Banner is now an active image - clicking on it from any page will direct the user back to the home page.
+                     - Whole slew of grammatical changes because Acacia.
+                     - Changed some roster information.

+                     BUGS TO NOTE
+                     - Extensive stress testing of the media page reveals that occasionally it will bug out if you click too fast / click an image rapidly in succession.
+                       Unsure what is causing this as of right now, will look into it later.

  ---------------------
 |   IDEAS FOR LATER   |